theirish81/frags/README.md

 progressive data collection from users, or any scenario where you need to manage a complex, stateful conversation with an AI.

-## Overview

-Frags enables you to break down complex JSON Schema structures into smaller, sequential fragments (phases and sessions).
-This is particularly useful when working with AI APIs that have output token limits, allowing you to process large schemas iteratively while maintaining a single source of truth.

-The library is designed to be used in three ways, each building on the last:
-1. **Standalone Schema**: Use the `Schema` type to manually fragment a schema by phase.
-2. **Schema + SessionManager**: Use the `SessionManager` to define and manage multiple "sessions" against a single
-3. schema, loaded from a file (e.g. YAML).
-3. **Schema + SessionManager + Runner**: Use the `Runner` to automate the entire process of running sessions and phases,
-4. including loading resources and calling an AI API.

 ## The Problem

 When interacting with AI APIs that support structured JSON output, you may encounter scenarios where: